SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter4/Day4.md

     }
   }

-  pub fun createEmptyCollection(): @Collection {
+//This is a function to create a new collection pub fun createEmptyCollection(): @Collection {
     return <- create Collection()
   }

-  pub resource Minter {
+//This is a resource which ensures only role with the @Minter access is allowed to mint NFT pub resource Minter {

     pub fun createNFT(name: String, favouriteFood: String, luckyNumber: Int): @NFT {